algogrit/presentation-why-elixir/slides.md

 - Be vocal

-  - Let me know if there any audio/video issues ASAP
+  - Let me know if there are any audio/video issues ASAP

   - Feel free to interrupt me and ask me questions